mrtedgeesq/docker-nemp-example/README.md

 # TL;DR

-This project gives an example of how to get Node, Express, Mongo + Polymer to play nice when everything is containerised with Docker.
+This project gives an example of how to get the NEMP stack to play nice when everything is containerised with Docker.

 # How to use